 If space permissions are enabled, they will overwrite the global permissions.
 This also means that a group not listed in the space permission table, will not have any permission to use ECT functionality in the given space.

 By default space permissions are disabled.

-Easy Confluence Translator currently supports the following permissions:
+Easy Translator for Confluence currently supports the following permissions:

-View Translation: A user requires View Translations permission to use Easy Confluence Translator.
+View Translation: A user requires View Translations permission to use Easy Translator for Confluence.
 Users holding this permission can view existing translations on any page, as well as accessing their personal settings in their profile page.

 Users holding only this permission cannot trigger the use of an external machine translation service, thus cannot cause any extra cost.

 Create Translation: A user holding this permission can create new machine translations of pages, as well as updating out of date translations using the enabled external machine translation service.

 It is advised to strictly limit the users holding Create Translation permission, as they are able to access features which can cause additional cost by using external machine translation services.

 Edit Translation: A user holding edit translation permission can manually edit existing translations of pages via the edit mode.

 Permission Management: (Only available in global permissions) A user holding this permission can edit space permissions for any space